 Let us discuss a bit how we prove Theorem \ref{thmNoethIntro}.
 The main ideas of the proof are similar to those for $\mathcal{L}_{0,n}$ in \cite{BR1,BR2}; however when $g>0$ the presence of the algebra $\mathcal{L}_{1,0}$ requires many non-trivial generalizations and new computations.

 To prove that $\mathcal{L}_{g,n}$ is Noetherian, we use filtrations.
-A filtration for $\mathcal{L}_{0,1}$ has been introduced in \cite[\S 3.14.4]{VY}.
+A filtration for $\mathcal{L}_{0,1}$ was introduced in \cite[\S 3.14.4]{VY}.
 In \S \ref{sectionL10Noetherien} we modify it in order to define a filtration of $\mathcal{L}_{1,0}$ and show that the associated graded algebra is Noetherian, which implies that $\mathcal{L}_{1,0}$ is Noetherian.
-Then in \S \ref{sectionNoetherianityLgn} we first define a filtration of $\mathcal{L}_{g,n}$ whose associated graded algebra transforms the braided tensor product \eqref{defLgnIntroBraidedTensor} into a ``quasi-commutative" tensor product; this allows us in a second step to use tensor products of the filtrations of $\mathcal{L}_{0,1}$ and $\mathcal{L}_{1,0}$ in order to get an associated graded algebra which is Noetherian.
+Then in \S \ref{sectionNoetherianityLgn} we first define a filtration of $\mathcal{L}_{g,n}$ whose associated graded algebra has a kind of ``quasi-commutative" product, in the sense of Lemma \ref{critereNoetherien}.
+This allows us in a second step to use tensor products of the filtrations of $\mathcal{L}_{0,1}$ and $\mathcal{L}_{1,0}$ to get an associated graded algebra which is Noetherian.

 The proof of the item 2 of Theorem \ref{thmNoethIntro} is based on a generalization of the Hilbert--Nagata theorem.
 Let $G$ be a group acting on a graded algebra $A$ in such a way that the action is compatible with the multiplication and the grading.
 The Hilbert--Nagata theorem gives sufficient conditions for the subalgebra of $G$-invariant elements of $A$ to be Noetherian and finitely generated.
 In \S \ref{sectionNoetherianityLgnInv} we generalize this theorem to the case where $A$ is a graded module-algebra over a Hopf algebra $H$.
 We then apply this general result to the case where $H = U_q^{\mathrm{ad}}$ and $A$ is a ``graded truncation'' of $\mathcal{L}_{g,n}$.